awav/carnd-p3/README.md

 1. When data are loaded by an instance of `TrackDataset`.
     a.
 It triples dataset by using `right` and `left` camera frames.
     b.
 It divides dataset on training and validation sets.
-        - For building validation set I reject all
+        For building validation set I reject all spikes from original table.
+In fact, there was thee spikes: ~`-0.25f`, `0.0f`, ~`0.25f` values.
+I created for them special data table - called `self._skewed_data`.
+Using it I can balance training and validation datasets.

         ```python
         def __init__(self, data_path='data/', driving_log='driving_log.csv', im_path='IMG/'):
             self._data_path = data_path